 Liz Gray currently serves as the state’s Director of Entrepreneurship and leads the Live Free and Start initiative.
 Liz draws on her experience in public policy and project management to drive Live Free and Start’s agenda and work to make New Hampshire an even better place for innovation based businesses to start, connect and succeed.
 Originally from New York, Liz came to the University of New Hampshire for college, fell in love with the Granite State and decided to stay.
 Liz is drawn to public service and state government.
 She started her career working for Governor Jeanne Shaheen, followed by time with the New Hampshire State Senate and the New Hampshire Division of Economic Development.
 During Governor John Lynch’s administration Liz served as his policy advisor for workforce and economic development.

 Liz is a graduate of the University of New Hampshire where she received a B.S. in Environmental Conservation and International Affairs and a Master in Public Administration.
-She also serves on the New Hampshire Economic Development Association Board of Directors and Symphony NH Concord Advisory Committee.
+She also serves on the New Hampshire High Technology Council as Chair of the Government Affairs Committee and is a member of the Symphony NH Concord Advisory Committee.

 William Hill, Member

-William Hill is a Program Manager III at BAE Systems, with more than 30 years of engineering and program management experience.
-He has been recognized for his leadership in the “most successful transition to production” on a major Government program, and he has been awarded several bronze Chairmen’s Awards for his teams’ contributions to major program successes.
-Hill earned a Masters in Management of Technology at the Whittemore School of Business at UNH and his undergraduate Bachelor of Science in Engineering Technology at UNH.
+William Hill is a Retired Program Manager from BAE Systems, with more than 35 years of engineering and program management experience.
+He has been recognized for his leadership in the “most successful transition to production” on a major Government program.
+Hill was awarded several bronze Chairmen’s Awards for his teams’ contributions to major program successes.
+Hill is a double alumna of UNH, earning a Masters in Management of Technology at the Whittemore School of Business at UNH and his undergraduate Bachelor of Science in Engineering Technology at UNH.
+Hill is a long time active member of his Church where he sings in the Choir and serves as a Trustee.

 Heather Lavoie, Member